mossmatters/HybPiper/README.md

 -----
 # Changelog

-**2.0 release candidate** *March, 2022*
+**2.0 release candidate** *May, 2022*

 This update involves a substantial refactor of the HybPiper pipeline, with changes to the internal code, additional functionality, and additional output.
 For a full list of changes see the [changelog](https://github.com/mossmatters/HybPiper/blob/master/change_log.md).
-Changes include:

 ***New dependencies***:

-- Python 3.6 or later
+- Python 3.6 or later, along with the Python libraries:
-- seaborn (Python library)
+   - seaborn
-- matplotlib (Python library)
+   - matplotlib
+   - pebble
-- progressbar2 (Python library)
+   - progressbar2
+   - scipy
+   - pandas
-- BioPython 1.80 (Python library).
+   - BioPython 1.80
-- pandas (Python library)
+   - psutil
 - DIAMOND
 - BBtools (BBmap.sh, BBmerge.sh)

-#ToDo add topline changes

 **1.3.2** *February, 2020*